About ringworm or tinea

 Ringworm looks different depending on the body part that’s affected.

-Children with tinea capitis get an oval or circular patch of itchy, scaly, red skin on their scalps.
-They might also get hair loss in the same area.
+Children with tinea capitis get an oval or circular patch of itchy, scaly skin on their scalps.
+The patch might look red on lighter skin, or brown, purple or grey on darker skin.
+Children might also get hair loss in the same area.
 A severe infection might cause swollen lymph glands in the neck and fever.

-Tinea corporis first appears on the skin as a red ring with a clear centre, and a lumpy, scaly or raised edge.
+Tinea corporis first appears on the skin as a ring with a clear centre.
+The ring might look red on lighter skin, or brown, purple or grey on darker skin.
+It might also have a lumpy, scaly or raised edge.
 It’s very itchy and can gradually get bigger.
 It sometimes spreads to other areas.

 Tinea pedis causes white broken skin between the toes.
-It can also cause small blisters on the feet and a scaly, red rash.
+It can also cause small blisters on the feet and a scaly rash that’s red on lighter skin, or brown, purple or grey on darker skin.

-Tinea cruris looks like a scaly, red rash in the groin area.
+Tinea cruris looks like a scaly rash in the groin area.
+The rash might look red on lighter skin, or brown, purple or grey on darker skin.
 It’s often itchy.
 It most often happens on both sides of the groin at the same time.

 Does your child need to see a doctor about ringworm?

 Maybe.
-You should take your child to the GP if:
+You should take your child to the GP if your child has:

-- there are several ringworm sores on your child’s scalp or body
+- several ringworm sores on their scalp or body

-- the rash doesn’t start to improve after a week’s treatment with antifungal cream
+- sores or a rash that aren’t improving after a week’s treatment with antifungal cream

-- there is a collection of pus on your child’s scalp
+- a collection of pus on their scalp

 Tests for ringworm